History of the Los Angeles Angels: The Mike Trout era (2010–2019)

-The Trout and Ohtani era (2020–present)
+The Trout and Ohtani era (2020–2023)

 Joe Maddon, who had previously managed the Tampa Bay Rays and the Chicago Cubs to the World Series, was hired as the Angels' new manager.
 In the pandemic-shortened 2020 season, the Angels went 26–34 and finished fourth in the American League West.

+In 2021, the cable television home of the Angels, Fox Sports West, becomes Bally Sports West.

 The Angels finished fourth in the American League West for the fourth consecutive year in 2021, posting a 77–85 record.
 Mike Trout missed most of the season due to a torn calf muscle.
 Shohei Ohtani was unanimously voted the AL MVP and was presented with the Commissioner's Historic Achievement Award after a campaign where he hit 46 home runs and stole 26 bases as an offensive player and earned nine wins as a pitcher.

 2022 began well for the Angels, as they were in first place in the AL West as late as May 16.
 However, the Angels went into a tailspin starting on May 25, when they began a 14-game losing streak.
 After the 12th loss, Joe Maddon was fired as manager and was replaced by third base coach Phil Nevin.
 The Angels finished the season in third place with a 73–89 record.

+The Angels' started their 2023 season with high hopes of a playoff berth as Ohtani set the pace for having one of the greatest performances by an individual player in history since Babe Ruth.
+However, the season was ended on a repeat of the 73–89 record, however fourth in the AL West.
+At the end of the season, Phil Nevin was fired after a season and a half, the team then hiring a 71 year old Ron Washington, who was in his first managing position in a decade.
+Nearing the end of the calendar year, two-way star Shohei Ohtani signed to the Los Angeles Dodgers in a contract valued at $700 million, shattering the current record of $426.5 million given to Angels' Mike Trout.